-Children's interest in learning comes from innate curiosity, initiative, interest, creativity, inventiveness, confidence, open-mindedness, and persistence.
-Little Reds students approach learning with excitement and a positive attitude that positions them to become life-long learners.
+A child's interest in learning comes from innate curiosity, initiative, creativity, inventiveness, confidence, open-mindedness, and persistence.
+Little Reds students approach each day with excitement and a positive attitude that positions them to become lifelong learners.

 - Mathematical Literacy